Edward Harold Bell: Murder of Larry Dickens and escape

 On August 24, 1978, while driving his red and white GMC truck around Pasadena, Bell stopped in front of a group of young girls, pulled down his pants and began masturbating in front of them.
 His actions caught the attention of 26-year-old Larry Dean Dickens, a Marine with a young daughter, who rushed in and got hold of the man's keys in an attempt to prevent him from fleeing.
-Suddenly, Bell pulled out a pistol and shot Dickens, who staggered into his mother's garage and collapsed onto the floor in front of his horrified mother, who had watched the whole ordeal go by from inside the house.
+Suddenly, Bell pulled out a pistol and shot Dickens, who staggered into his mother's garage and collapsed onto the floor in front of his horrified mother, who had watched the whole ordeal from inside the house.
 While she was trying to calm Dickens down, Bell grabbed a rifle from his truck, went up to the wounded man and shot him in the forehead before fleeing.
-He was caught by police shortly afterwards and interned to await trial on a $125,000 bail bond; however, when the trial date came about, Bell did not appear and was thereafter designated as a wanted fugitive.
+He was caught by police shortly afterwards and released to await trial on a $125,000 bail bond; however, when the trial date came about, Bell did not appear and was designated as wanted fugitive.

 For the next fourteen years, Bell travelled around various locations in Mexico and Central America using a sailboat, posing as a dead cousin named Cecil Boyd.
 Throughout this time, he made a living through giving dive trips to American tourists and gold panning.
-In a 1985 episode of America's Most Wanted, he was named as Texas' most wanted fugitive, bringing further attention to his case and reinvigorating the search for him.
+In 1985 he was named as Texas' most wanted fugitive, bringing further attention to his case and reinvigorating the search for him.
 After spending time in Costa Rica in 1988 and 1989, Bell moved for a few months in Boquete, Panama, before finally settling in Panama City, where he married for the third time to a young girl from Chepo.
 At this time, it was reported that he worked at a dock in the port town of Cristóbal.

 Arrest, trial and imprisonment

-On December 2, 1992, the television show Unsolved Mysteries aired an episode about the murder of Dickens.
+On December 2, 1992, the television show Unsolved Mysteries aired an episode about the murder of Dickens played by a then unknown Matthew McConaughey.
 After the airing of the episode a man recognized Bell as someone he had recently conducted business with in Panama City.
 On February 14, 1993, a joint operation conducted by the FBI and the Panamanian National Police led to Bell's arrest at a yacht club in Panama City.
-At his June trial, Bell's attorneys attempted to argue that the killing was done in self-defense, claiming that Dickens was an "unstable" who had threatened to kill him in the name of Jesus.
+At his June trial, Bell's attorneys attempted to argue that the killing was done in self-defense, claiming that Dickens was an "unstable" man who had threatened to kill him in the name of Jesus.
 This argument was disproven, and Bell was subsequently convicted and sentenced to 70 years imprisonment.
-After his sentencing, Bell claimed he had quit being a "flasher" while in Panama, but expressed regret that he had not done earlier so Dickens' life could be spared.
+After his sentencing, Bell claimed he had quit being a "flasher" while in Panama, but expressed regret that he had not done so earlier so that Dickens’ life could be spared.